Premier League top scorers 2022/23: Erling Haaland wins Golden Boot with EPL goal record

 Cristiano Ronaldo, who came into 2022/23 facing an uncertain future with Manchester United, finished third last season.

-Now that he has remained at Old Trafford, the Portugal legend will be expected to challenge strongly to score the most goals in the division.
+When he remained at Old Trafford, the Portugal legend was expected to challenge strongly to score the most goals in the division this year, though any hopes of that promptly ended as he fell out of favour with Erik ten Hag and ultimately left the club.

-However, it is a new arrival to the Premier League, Manchester City forward Erling Haaland, who came into the year as the favourite to top the goalscoring charts in England.
+However, it was a new arrival to the Premier League, Manchester City forward Erling Haaland, who came into the year as the favourite to top the goalscoring charts in England.

-After his big transfer, the former Dortmund sensation joined a Man City team who have won four top-flight titles in five years and, fitness permitting, was expected to post a huge total that would prove hard to beat in the Golden Boot battle.
+After his big transfer, the former Dortmund sensation joined a Man City team who had won four top-flight titles in five years and, fitness permitting, he was expected to post a huge total that would prove hard to beat in the Golden Boot battle.

-After Sadio Mane left Liverpool, the Reds’ second candidate behind Salah was new striker Darwin Nunez, who arrived from Benfica as a major transfer signing with high expectations.
+After Sadio Mane left Liverpool, the Reds’ second candidate behind Salah was new striker Darwin Nunez, who arrived from Benfica as a major transfer signing who gave fans of the club high hopes.

 Raheem Sterling was another player who has departed from Man City and went into the new season as Chelsea’s most likely contender, though Kai Havertz also hoped to stake a claim.